marcotoronto/rdm-test/content/06-6_Ethics_Legal.md

 - make public bodies more open and accountable by providing the public with a right of access to records;
 - protect personal information from unauthorized collection, use, or disclosure by public bodies.

+When it comes to choosing storage resources, researchers have a range of FIPPA-compliant options:

 |Eligibility|FIPPA-Compliant Storage Resources|
 |-|-|
 |Faculty & Staff|Campus Home Drives, TeamShare, Chinook, OneDrive, EduCloud|
 |Students|OneDrive|

-## TCPS 2 (2018)
+## TCPS 2 (2022)

-The <a href="https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2018.html" target="_blank">Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans – TCPS 2 (2018)</a> is a policy document that provides <u>ethical guidelines and principles for conducting research</u> involving human participants in Canada.
+The <a href="https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2022.html" target="_blank">Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans – TCPS 2 (2022)</a> is a policy document that provides <u>ethical guidelines and principles for conducting research</u> involving human participants in Canada.

 It was developed by the three federal research funding agencies: the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 The policy applies to all research involving human participants that is funded by these agencies or conducted under the auspices of institutions that receive agency funding.

-Reflection Questions
-{: .label label-blue }
-    Does your data comply with FIPPA requirements?
-    Does your data contain any sensitive or confidential information?
-    Does your data include any personal identifiers?

-    Reach out to research.data@ubc.ca or to arc.support@ubc.ca to discuss sensitive data sharing.

 ## Deidentification